markus-li/pyjuice/README.md

 * Decrypts the backup using a user provided passphrase
 * Saves the private keys in ~/.ssh with permission 0600

+##NOTE

+It is not great having everything in one file, but for the sake of easily copying the file between systems, this is how I want it.
+In the future I might split it and create an auto-merged version, but for now, this will have to do.

 ## TODO

 * Better error-handling
 * Only update files if timestamp has changed for entry.
 * Handle deleted identities(?)
+* Make sure the daemon does NOT crash/hang when sent garbage.
+This should be the case now, but tests need to be written.
+* Add logging facilities to the daemon?
+* Scramble the passphrase in memory when not in direct use by the daemon?
+How necessary is this?
+* Fork each connection to the daemon to handle simultaneous connections.
+Is this really needed?
 * Come up with more features to implement
 * Allow forcing update of the encrypted json file and not just every 30 minutes.
 * Remove unneeded output and add actual debug output instead.